William Wallace Phelps

 Upon the admission of Minnesota as a state into the Union, he was elected as a Democrat to the 35th congress, and served from May 11, 1858, to March 3, 1859.
-After leaving congress, he resumed the practice of his profession in Red Wing, Minnesota.
-William Wallace Phelps died in Spring Lake, Ottawa County, Michigan, on August 3, 1873.
-His interment was in Oakwood Cemetery, Red Wing, Minnesota.
+After leaving congress, he resumed his practice in Red Wing.
+Phelps died in Spring Lake, Ottawa County, Michigan, on August 3, 1873.
+He was buried in Oakwood Cemetery, Red Wing.